Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="read-selected-files"></a>
 ### Reading selected files

 The `getDirectory` function can also be used to read the contents of files that have been selected or shared, i.e., the files listed in `selectedFiles`.
-Instead of passing the name or ID of a mounted directory, simply omit the parameter.
-You can then call the `readFile()` function on the returned object, using either the file name or ID as the first parameter.
+Instead of passing the name or ID of a mounted directory, simply omit the argument.
+You can then call the `readFile()` function on the returned object, using either the file name or ID as the first argument.

 ```js
 const dir = getDirectory();